 “Company Introduction” – Beijing Capital International Airport LINK

-Posted on July 20, 2013, in Uncategorized and tagged Beijing, Beijing Capital International Airport, bomb blast, bombing, breaking news, China, news, Terminal 3, Twitter, Zhongxing Ji.
+Posted on July 20, 2013, in World news and tagged Beijing, Beijing Capital International Airport, bomb blast, bombing, breaking news, China, news, Terminal 3, Twitter, Zhongxing Ji.
 Bookmark the permalink.
 12 Comments.